writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Service Token:** The Service Token is an intermediary for creating a Scoped Access Token.
 You will need an Access Token to create a Service Token and the Service Token to create a Scoped Access Token.
 For more information on how to work with Service Token, refer to the [Authentication API page](https://developer.rocketlawyer.com/docs/partner-auth-service-product-sandbox/1/overview).

 - **Scoped Access Token:** When dealing with front-end matters, you will need a Scoped Access Token.
 In this situation, the tokens get exposed to the browser, which is why you need a token with a very specific use that cannot be used for purposes other than dealing with the pages displayed to the user.
 For more information on how to work with Scoped Access Token, refer to the [Authentication API page](https://developer.rocketlawyer.com/docs/partner-auth-service-product-sandbox/1/overview).

-- **Backend Access Token:** This token is intended for use by your backend systems and allows deep integration with Rocket Lawyer data.
-It is obtained through a POST request to the Authentication API and authorizes backend API calls.

 - **UPID (Universal Party ID)**: UPID stands for Universally Unique IDentifier of the Party viewing the document.
 It is used to specify the party in requests related to service tokens.
 For more information about the UPID, refer to the [RocketDocument Embedded UX Quick Start guide](https://developer.rocketlawyer.com/rocketsign-embedded-ux).